IceSofticon30th/html-charset/README.md

 # html-charset
 A TransformStream that detects charset from http client response and content, and converts HTML to utf-8.
-Besides, charaset strings in a `<meta>` tag will be replaced to "UTF-8".
+Besides, replaces charaset strings in a `<meta>` tag to "UTF-8".

 # Usage
 ```js